chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 <img src="/media/Sentons-Concept-Board.jpg" width="900" />

 Based on a down selection process, we identified Portal as the concept to move forward with and further refined/developed the interaction model, signature experiences, and industrial design.
+The project is still under development.